TrellixVulnTeam/swahilipython_SCMU/Doc/library/enum.rst

 .. class:: Enum

-    Base class for creating enumerated constants.
+    Base kundi for creating enumerated constants.
 See section `Functional API`_ for an alternate construction syntax.

 .. class:: IntEnum

-    Base class for creating enumerated constants that are also subclasses of :class:`int`.
+    Base kundi for creating enumerated constants that are also subclasses of :class:`int`.

 .. class:: IntFlag

-    Base class for creating enumerated constants that can be combined using the bitwise operators without losing their :class:`IntFlag` membership.
+    Base kundi for creating enumerated constants that can be combined using the bitwise operators without losing their :class:`IntFlag` membership.
     :class:`IntFlag` members are also subclasses of :class:`int`.

 .. class:: Flag

-    Base class for creating enumerated constants that can be combined using the bitwise operations without losing their :class:`Flag` membership.
+    Base kundi for creating enumerated constants that can be combined using the bitwise operations without losing their :class:`Flag` membership.

 .. function:: unique

-    Enum class decorator that ensures only one name is bound to any one value.
+    Enum kundi decorator that ensures only one name is bound to any one value.

 .. class:: auto